-Your 2012 Supplemental Mortgage Pool Statement
+Your 2016 Supplemental Mortgage Pool Statement

-IRS regulations governing tax reporting for widely held fixed investment trusts (WHFITs) require National Financial Services LLC (NFS) to send supplemental information to certain customers who held Mortgage Pool Securities during 2012.
-We provide this information in a separate statement for each mortgage pool security that you owned in 2012.
+IRS regulations governing tax reporting for widely held fixed investment trusts (WHFITs) require National Financial Services LLC (NFS) to send supplemental information to certain customers who held Mortgage Pool Securities during 2016.
+We provide this information in a separate statement for each mortgage pool security that you owned in 2016.

 Each supplemental mortgage pool statement has two primary sections.
 The smaller box on the page presents a summary for the year, listing total principal distributions, total gross interest, total interest expense, and total proceeds of sale.
 These yearly summary items are self-explanatory.

-Just below this box is a larger box that provides additional details, transaction-by-transaction.
-The IRS regulations require us to report, as of the date the trust received or otherwise processed each transaction, each individual's pro-rata share of each component of each transaction.
+Just below this box is a larger box that provides additional details, transaction by transaction.
+The IRS regulations require us to report, as of the date the trust received or otherwise processed each transaction, each individual's pro rata share of each component of each transaction.
 The regulations require us to report, as appropriate, items of gross interest (as opposed to the net interest paid), principal factors, and the expense and market discount fraction to be used in calculating bond premium amortization and market discount accrual.
-Furthermore we have grossed-up all distributions to include any associated costs.
+Furthermore, we have grossed up all distributions to include any associated costs.
 Thus, total gross interest, for example, may be larger than the total interest amount that the trust distributed to you.

-Here is a description of each category in the detail section, looking from left to right across the page.
+Below is a description of each category in the detail section, looking from left to right across the page.

 |Record/Trade Date||If the transaction on the line is a distribution (of principal or interest), the date shown in this column is the record date.
 If the transaction is either a purchase or a sale, the date shown is the trade date.|

-|Payment/Settlement Date||If the transaction on the line is a distribution (of principal or interest), the date shown is the payment date.
+|Payment/Settlement Date||If the transaction on the line is a distribution (of principal or interest), the date shown in this column is the payment date.
 If the transaction on the line is either a purchase or a sale, the date shown is the settlement date.|

-||Quantity shows the original face value of the security.|
+|Quantity||Quantity shows the original face value of the security.|

 |Original Purchase Cost||Reports the original cost of the security, excluding any payment for accrued interest.
 If you see an amount in this column, the transaction reported on this line is a purchase.|

 |Principal Paid||The amount of principal distributed to the shareholder for this single period.
 If you see an amount in this column, the transaction reported on this line is a principal distribution.|

 |Proceeds of Sale||Reports the proceeds of the sale of all or a portion of the security on the trade and settlement dates on the same line.
 We report proceeds net of any accrued interest received.|

 If the line is reporting a purchase, Gross Interest reports the interest paid as accrued interest.